 Studies have shown that family members are generally more interested in activities that are directly connected to their child.
 Volunteering at a school fundraiser, for example, may be seen as less valuable to some families than receiving information on how to work with their child at home on reading or math.
 Further, families need to know what purpose activities serve and how they relate to overall goals.

-- Design assignments that build on families' "funds of
+- Design assignments that build on families' "funds of knowledge"

 Families offer a wealth of knowledge that can contribute to the curriculum.
 One teacher, for example, identified construction work as a topic with which many of her students' families had experience.
 She then developed a series of assignments in which students researched and wrote about construction work, built model buildings, and gave oral reports on their projects.
 "By the end of the semester, 20 parents and community people had visited [the] class and shared their knowledge with her students" (NCREL, 1994).
 Other schools, such as Heritage Elementary in Oregon, have developed projects in which children interview their families about their culture in the classroom, and the families teach the students dances and songs. (see the Northwest Sampler for more about this project).